 2. Acellular Production

 Acellular production is the method used to make products like animal-free eggs, gelatin, and milk.
 It’s the same process that has been used to obtain insulin for years and is remarkably similar to brewing beer.
 As Kim explains, acellular production is when “cells or microbes (like yeast or bacteria) are used not to form the basis of the products themselves, but rather as a ‘factory’ to produce fats and/or proteins, like eggs and milk.”
-These products need absolutely no animal inputs to render delicious results, and they’re extremely close to hitting grocery store shelves.
+These products need absolutely no animal inputs to render delicious results.

 Clara Foods has already created egg white protein without chickens, and Perfect Day Foods has created milk without cows.
 These scientific advancements to food production provide all of the necessary tools to create an economy totally free of conventional animal agriculture.

-Right now, the animal products we buy at the grocery store are filled with antibiotics, growth hormones, chemicals, and additives.
+Right now, the animal products we buy at the grocery store are filled with drug-residues and additives.
 They come from massive waste-filled factory farms and animals who have been genetically manipulated.
 Clean alternatives from cellular and acellular agriculture create the same products with none of these downsides, which is an absolutely thrilling idea for anyone interested in global health or environmental sustainability.

 To learn more about The Good Food Institute’s support for these exciting food science developments, visit our website.